fieldtrip/website/faq/how_can_i_visualize_the_neuromag_head_position_indicator_coils.md

 ---
 title: How can I visualize the neuromag head position indicator coils?
+category: faq
-tags: [faq, neuromag, head, localization]
+tags: [neuromag, head, localization]
 ---

 # How can I visualize the neuromag head position indicator coils?